HL7/fhir-shorthand/input/pagecontent/reference.md

   * identifier.value -> "Patient.identifier.value"
   ```

-In the example above, the target is another FHIR profile, but in many cases, the target will not use FHIR.
-For this reason, the right-hand side of mapping statements is always a string in order to allow the greatest flexibility.
-For this same reason, even though the target is FHIR in the example above, FSH cannot make any assumptions about how the individual target values work; thus the resource name "Patient" is included in the right-hand side values since this is how the mapping targets should be expressed in the SD.
+In the example above, the target is another FHIR IG, but in many cases, the target will not use FHIR.
+For this reason, the right-hand side of mapping statements is always a string, to allow the greatest flexibility.
+For the same reason, even though the target is FHIR in the example above, FSH cannot make any assumptions about how the individual target values work; thus the resource name "Patient" is included in the right-hand side values since this is how the mapping targets should be expressed in the SD.

 #### Defining Rule Sets